 - Chester’s racecourse is Britain’s oldest sporting venue in continual use.

-Top Chester Things to Do
+Fun Things to Do Chester

-1. Go Shopping at the Rows
+1. Shop at the Rows

-Among the top of the list of Chester things to do is visit The Rows and enjoy some shopping.
+One of the most popular things to do near Chester is visit the Rows for shopping.
 The Rows, unique to Chester, are a series of black and white, half-timbered structures estimated to have been built in the 13th century.
 No one knows why the Rows were built, but they stand on the ruins of Roman buildings, consisting of covered walkways on the first floor with shops and more shops on the street level.

-The Rows are found on all four main streets of Chester – Watergate Street, Northgate Street, Eastgate Street, and Bridge Street.
-Eastgate is the main shopping street with the larger retail stores and small, unique boutiques.
+The Rows are located on Chester’s four main streets: Watergate Street, Northgate Street, Eastgate Street, and Bridge Street.
+Eastgate is the main shopping street with large retail stores and small, unique boutiques.
 Some shops to check out include Browns of Chester, Waltons the Jewellers, Boodle & Dunthorne, Jack Wills, USC, Next, Sole Trader & Ecco.

 2. Walk the City Walls